African Americans in Alabama: History

+Receipt for the sale of black slaves in Eufaula, Alabama.

 African Americans are Americans of African descent.
-People of African descent first arrived in Alabama as apart of the Spanish conquest of La Florida (which included Alabama) in the 16th century.
+People of African descent first arrived in Alabama as a part of the Spanish conquest of La Florida (which included Alabama) in the 16th century.
 The first documented Africans in Alabama arrived with Hernando de Soto.
 After the Spanish San Franciscans arrived in St. Augustine, Florida in 1573, they started moving northward and eastward into the Alabama area.
-The majority of African slaves were brought to Alabama during the slave trade, and existed in Alabama even before it became a state in 1819.
+The majority of African slaves were brought to Alabama during the slave trade, and some existed in Alabama even before it became a state in 1819.

-In 1814, African Americans from Alabama fought alongside Creek Indians at the "Battle of Enchanachaca" in Alabama where U.S military officers described them as their “most desperate foe”.
+In 1814, African Americans from Alabama fought alongside Creek Indians at the "Battle of Enchanachaca" in Alabama where U.S. military officers described them as their “most desperate foe”.

 In 1860 the last documented slave ship the Clotilda arrived in Mobile Bay, Alabama, with 110 African captives from the Kingdom of Dahomey in West Africa.

-William V. Chambliss (1866–1928) was a businessman and farmer in Macon County who served on the agriculture faculty at Tuskegee Institute (now Tuskegee University); he was the wealthiest African Americans living in Alabama in the 1920s.
+William V. Chambliss (1866–1928) was a businessman and farmer in Macon County who served on the agriculture faculty at Tuskegee Institute (now Tuskegee University); he was the wealthiest African-American living in Alabama in the 1920s.